magento/merchdocs/src/stores/store-email-addresses.md

 Each identity and its associated email address can be associated with specific automated email messages and appear as the sender of email messages that are sent from your store.

-## Step 1: Set Up the Email Addresses for Your Domain
+## Step 1: Set up the email addresses for your domain

 Before you can configure email addresses for the store, each must be set up as a valid email address for your domain.
 Follow the instructions from your server administrator or email hosting provider to create each email addresses that is needed.

-## Step 2: Configure the Email Addresses for Your Store
+## Step 2: Configure the email addresses for your store

 1. On the _Admin_ sidebar, go to **Stores** > _Settings_ > **Configuration**.